sandrock/uhttpsharp/README.md

 # uhttpsharp

+A very lightweight & simple embedded http server for c#

 ## In this branch

-A few changes I'm making for another project:
+A few changes I'm making for [another project](https://github.com/sandrock/MarkDownBrowser/):

 * Allow multiple instances (on multiple TCP/IP ports)
+  * Bye bye static stuff
 * Allow bit of IoC
-* Use lambdas to define routes
 * Convert the HttpHandler class to a IHttpHandler interface
 * Create a HttpContext class to simplify IHttpHandler

-__Source code is not usable at this time (compile errors).__

 ## License

-A very lightweight & simple embedded http server for c#

 Copyright (C) 2011 uhttpsharp project